zdravkov/kendo-docs/api/wrappers/jsp/dataSource.md

 ### serverSorting `boolean`

 Determines if sorting of the data should is handled on the server.
-By default sorting is performed client-side.
+By default sorting is performed client-side.By default, a sort object is sent to the server with the query string in the following form:It is possible to modify these parameters by using the parameterMap function found on the transport.

 #### Example
     <kendo:dataSource serverSorting="serverSorting">